lisacheng-choco/Dynamic-Import/README.md

 In data processing pipelines, I had different data sources and transformation methods.

-In the beginning, I developed many `class` and use conditional statements to switch between different `class` to adopt correct data transformation method.
+In the beginning, I developed many classes and use conditional statements to switch between different classes to adopt correct data transformation method.
 Here is the code.

 ```python